SitaoZ/ngs-tools/README.md

-# ngs-tools
+# Overview

-Python program for bioinformatics.
+The ngs-tools is python package for bioinformatics.
 Package format is a bioinformatics file format.
 Package util is a common tools software.
 Package PopGen is a population genetics software

 1. **Install** <br>
     ```bash